State Gun Laws

 A permit is not necessary; however, permits are available for those who want to be considered eligible to carry a concealed firearm in other states.
 The permit is available to those who have been residents of the state for over 90 days prior to the application, has not been convicted of two or more misdemeanors in the past six years, and has not been ordered to enter an alcohol treatment or drug abuse program currently or in within the past three years.

-A DECADE OF CHANGE: AN UPDATED OVERVIEW OF TENNESSEE’S GUN LAWS AND REGULATIONS TIMELINE (2013-2023)
+A DECADE OF CHANGE: AN UPDATED OVERVIEW OF OKLAHOMA’S GUN LAWS AND REGULATIONS TIMELINE (2013-2023)

-– Strengthened background checks for concealed carry permit applicants, focusing on mental health evaluations and criminal history reviews.
+– Strengthened background checks for concealed carry permit applicants, emphasizing mental health evaluations and criminal history reviews.

 – Introduction of legislation enforcing stricter penalties for individuals convicted of gun-related crimes.